INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/02 - Images/02 - (Digital) Images.md

 ****
 ## Representation

-Graphical information can either be :
+Graphical information can either be:
 - Raster (bitmap)
 	*GIF, JPEG, PNG, BMP, TIFF....
-	Adobe Photoshop, GIMP ...
+	Adobe Photoshop, GIMP...
 	For photographs, paintings; The image file contains the colour for each pixel.
 - Vector
 	*SVG, WMF, Or any format that manipulates coordinates, equations, parameters...
 	Adobe Illustrator
 	For Logos, drawings, diagrams, or favicons*

-OS treats the monitor as a 2-dimensional array of pixels, where each pixel has an associated amount of **video memory (bit depth)** :
+OS treats the monitor as a 2-dimensional array of pixels, where each pixel has an associated amount of **video memory (bit depth)**:
 ![[bit depth.png|400]]
 > [!info]
 > This is a basic example with only on/off pixels.
 That's why the bit depth is a single bit value.*

 **More bit depth = more colours** *(1 byte = 256 colours; 2 bytes = 65,536 colours ...)*
-	We consider it to be **True colour** when each pixel has **3 bytes of bit depth** (one byte for R, G and B respectively).
+	We consider it to be **true colour** when each pixel has **3 bytes of bit depth** (one byte for R, G and B respectively).

 If an image uses a smaller amount of colours (for instance, GIF only uses 256 colours) than true colour, those colours will be defined within a palette called the **Colour LookUp Table (CLUT)**, where only the most important colours will be specified.